Burlington Trailways

-Burlington Trailways is an inter-city bus company based in West Burlington, Iowa.
+Burlington Trailways is an intercity bus company based in West Burlington, Iowa.

 History

 Burlington Trailways was founded in 1929 as the Burlington Transportation Company, a subsidiary of the Chicago, Burlington and Quincy Railroad.
 It started as a bus line that ran through Highway 34.
-In 1934, the service expanded to Denver and Omaha and in 1935 from Chicago to California.
-In 1936 it was a charter member of the Trailways Transportation System, an association of independent intercity bus operators created to offset the growing strength of Greyhound Lines.
+In 1934, the service expanded to Denver and Omaha and in 1935, from Chicago to California.
+In 1936, it was a charter member of the Trailways Transportation System, an association of independent intercity bus operators created to offset the growing strength of Greyhound Lines.

 In 1952, Burlington Transportation Company was renamed into Burlington Trailways.